sbesozzi/Backbone-Router-Contact-List/Readme.md

-## Welcome to My Repo
+## Contact List

-> I am your Readme.md file, you should probably update me.
+> Creating a contact list using Backbone